Our Stories

 Today’s ceremony marks important milestones in the construction of two AOPS for the Canadian Coast Guard and once again recognizes the significant progress being achieved at the Halifax Shipyard.

 The keel laying ceremony is a centuries-old tradition, dating back to the ancient Romans, that marks the formal start of a ship’s construction.
 Today’s ceremony included the tradition of the welding of a coin to the hull of the ship to bring luck to the captain and crew during the life of the ship.
-The coin, selected by the Canadian Coast Guard and presented by Robb Wight, was welded in place on the future CCGS Donjek Glacier by Angela Redmond, a welder with 14 years of service at Irving Shipbuilding.
+The coin, selected by the Canadian Coast Guard and presented by Robb Wight, was welded in place on the future CCGS Donjek by Angela Redmond, a welder with 14 years of service at Irving Shipbuilding.
 Mr. Wight officially declared the hull “well and truly laid” at the conclusion of the ceremony.

-Construction start of the future CCGS Sermilik Glacier was also celebrated, with Brad Bishop, a welder with 8 years of service at Irving Shipbuilding, making a ceremonial weld.
+Construction start of the future CCGS Sermilik was also celebrated, with Brad Bishop, a welder with 8 years of service at Irving Shipbuilding, making a ceremonial weld.

 Under the National Shipbuilding Strategy (NSS), Irving Shipbuilding is constructing six AOPS vessels for the Royal Canadian Navy, two AOPS for the Canadian Coast Guard and 15 River-class destroyers for the Royal Canadian Navy.